 Roasting a turkey for Thanksgiving can be challenging, whether you’re a cooking novice or a culinary whiz.
-But by following these 9 easy steps for slow-roasting the bird, you’ll prepare a tender, juicy turkey that your whole family will be truly thankful for.
+But by following these 9 easy steps for slow-roasting an unstuffed bird (bake the stuffing on the side while the turkey is resting), you’ll prepare a tender, juicy turkey that your whole family will be truly thankful for.
 Here’s how:

 - About an hour before roasting, remove the turkey from the fridge.
 Remove the giblets from the turkey cavity and wash the inside of the thawed or fresh turkey under cold running water.
 Pat dry with paper towels.
 Season the inside of the bird with salt and pepper.
 Let it sit for about half an hour to take the chill off.

 - Meanwhile, preheat the oven to 325ºF.

 - Place the turkey, breast-up, on a flat rack in a shallow pan, 2 to 2 1/2 inches deep.

 - Brush or rub the skin with extra-virgin olive oil to prevent it from drying and to enhance the golden color.

 - Insert an oven-safe meat thermometer deep into the lower (thickest) part of the thigh muscle but not touching the bone.
 (Or, use an instant-reading thermometer toward the end of cooking to test doneness.)

 - Place the turkey in the oven.
 Roast the turkey until the temperature in the innermost part of the thigh reaches 165°F.